Louisjreeves/SetupWacInstall/QuickStart_OMIMSWAC.md

     * then run allpermissions.ps1 on each node- then begin at setp 1.
 2. You may also run option 8 from the AD server.
 This may mitigate some of your permissions issues.
 3. Add the WAC folder and the folder where this script is located, to the antivirus exclusion rules.
+4. I have made an alternate powershell command for offline environments. you will need to manually download files.
+	a.
+See the bottom of this guide for file names to rename.
+	b. drop the downloads in the script folder.

 ------------------------------------------------------------------------